thanasisn/SDR_enhancement_LAP/article/article_doc.md

 adjusted for the actual Sun -- Earth distance, and $i$ each of the one-minute observation.

-An example of CE identification for a selected day is given, in the Figure, where the daily course of the clear sky reference irradiance and the CE and ECE identification thresholds are shown along with the actual GHI measurements.
+An example of CE identification for a selected day is given in the Figure, where the daily course of the clear sky reference irradiance and the CE and ECE identification thresholds are shown along with the actual GHI measurements.
 In addition, we provide an example scatter plot